crispgm/nvim-go/README.md

 [![build](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml/badge.svg)](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml)

-A minimal implementation of Golang development plugin, which handles features that LSP (Language Server Protocol) client not provide.
+A minimal implementation of Golang development plugin, which handles features that LSP (Language Server Protocol) client not provides.

 Neovim 0.5 embeds a built-in LSP client and we are able to do most of vim-go's features by LSP client like `gopls`, `nvim-go` collaborates with these features to get Golang development done.